-5G private networks have brough industrial revolution to enable industries to deploy plethora of industry-specific use cases.
+5G private networks have brought industrial revolution to enable industries to deploy plethora of industry-specific use cases.
 It is necessary to try out these use cases in a controlled environment first even for early adopters to validate their profitability and feasibility.
-These control environments can be a test lab, customer experience centre or co-innovation centre which can identify and validate different use cases and help customers gain better confidence of this new technology.
+These control environments can be a test lab, customer experience center or co-innovation center, rural infrastructure for farmers which can identify and validate different use cases and help customers gain better confidence of this new technology.

 As these testbeds also need a spectrum access to deploy a private network, government should permit enterprises to set up a lab in their own premises using an allocation of private network spectrum license.
 These licenses should be temporary and free of charge in nature or at nominal charges which are limited to specific area.
 The licensing process needs to be time-bound with 10 days approval period to ensure quick execution.
-Enterprises should have obligation to deploy test labs within 3-6 months of allotment to achieve optimal spectrum utilization.
+Enterprises should have obligation to deploy test labs within stipulated time to achieve optimal spectrum utilization.